 This course discusses advanced topics from the field of network science.
-It builds on the topics that have been discussed in Web Science and Web Technology (707.000) course.
-Among other we will discuss the topics of network evolution and the connection between network structure and its function.
+It builds on the topics that have been discussed in Web Science (706.716) course.
+Among other topics we will discuss the topics of network evolution and the connection between network structure and its function.

-In recent years a new multidisciplinary research field Network Science emerged from various traditional fields such as computer science, physics, social science, or information theory.
-The researches in many fields recognized the nessecity to investigate not only properties of individuals but also their connections with other individuals.
+In recent years a new multidisciplinary research field called Network Science has emerged from various traditional fields such as computer science, physics, social science, or information theory.
+Network Science revolves around the investigation of properties of connections between individuals rather than on the investigation of individual properties.
 For example, the famous "Six Degrees of Separation" phenomenon from social sciences can be only explained by the existence of specific structural properties of social networks.
 Yet another example involves e.g. the success and growth of technologies such as the Internet or the Web.
 This fastest growth of any technology in the human history can be explained by simple dynamic properties (e.g. preferential attachment) of the network representations of the Internet and the Web.

 In this course we will investigate and discuss some of such advanced questions in modern networks.
-In particular, we will mostly deal with information networks.
+We will mostly deal with information networks.

 Course topics include:

 In this course the students will:

 At the end of this course the students will know how to: